Introduction to AutoAWQ

 Quantization Example

-This command will apply quantization to the specified model, optimizing it for faster inference.
+This workflow applies quantization to the specified model, optimizing it for faster inference.

 For more detailed examples, please check the examples documentation.